-Trade qualified Automotive Technicians are presently paid NZ$24 to $37 per hour for new hires.
+Trade qualified Automotive Technicians are presently paid NZ$27 to $35 per hour for new hires.

-The upper end of this scale is for certified master technicians or forepersons with specific franchise diagnostic skills and five years plus experience with one marque.
+The upper end of this scale is for certified master technicians considered irreplaceable or forepersons with specific franchise diagnostic skills and five years plus experience with one marque.

-Other factors effecting rates are population density or a specific difficulty in securing skills due to a particularly remote location.
-As a rule of thumb, the larger the population the higher the rates, the higher cost of living in these centers is usually the income driver.
+Other factors affecting rates are population density or a specific difficulty in securing skills due to a particularly remote location.
+As a rule of thumb, the larger the population the higher the rates, the higher cost of living in these centres is usually the income driver.

 Lower rates are normally paid where an employer has concerns as to the depth of skill held by the employee or a more transient or poor employment history.
 Trainees or apprentices should expect to commence on rates considerably lower than the rates shown.

-Employees should note that there are many aspects relevant to employers in structuring wages rates and principal among these is the ability to gain a return from your skills.
-Tenure of employment, your productivity, technical skills and qualification extensions such as an AVI certificate or A Tech qualifications may all contribute to earnings.
-Top end master technicians can earn up to $35 for volume brands and the extreme end in the euro sector up to $38 per hour in the larger cities.
+Employees should note that there are many aspects relevant to employers in structuring wages rates, principally among these is the ability to gain a return from your skills, the tenure of your employment, your productivity, efficiency, technical skills and qualification extensions such as an AVI certificate or brand related diagnostic qualifications may all contribute to earnings.

-It is also common for many employers to pay productivity bonuses.
-There are clearly many variants on these bonuses but often achievement of productivity bonuses can add $1 to 3 per hour.
+It is also common for many employers to pay productivity and efficiency bonuses, tool allowances and overtime.
+There are clearly many variants on these bonuses but often achievement of bonuses can add $1 to 3 per hour.

-Responsible for technical supervision of staff, technical training and sometimes a content of hands on work, the team leader may work as much as 50% on tools [occasionally 100% off tools].
+Responsible for technical supervision of staff, technical training and sometimes content of hands-on work, the team leader may work as much as 50% on tools [occasionally 100% off tools].
 Employees will note the title and duties of this role are not consistent throughout the industry.
-Assuming however that it is a senior technical role as described above, the rates vary between $29 and $38 with an extreme high end rate of $40 per hour which is rarely ever seen.
-The top end of this scale would be for a master technician/foreperson with combined hands on technical and supervisory responsibilities or for technicians employed in areas that are deemed hard to fill.
-The top end rates are usually only paid in Auckland in very few dealerships where these top end, brand specific skills are still hard to secure.
+Assuming however that it is a senior technical role as described above, the rates vary between $31 and $40 with an extremely high-end rate of $45 per hour which is rarely ever seen.
+The top end of this scale would be for a master technician/foreperson with combined hands-on technical and supervisory responsibilities or for technicians employed in areas that are deemed hard to fill.
+The top end rates are usually only paid in Auckland in very few dealerships where these top end, brand-specific skills are still hard to secure and employees are irreplaceable. .

 Automotive Service Advisers/Service Writers/Service Consultants

-Service advisers are defined as trade qualified automotive technicians who are employed in front line roles.
-The positions include up selling service and liaison regarding technical issues as well as costing, invoicing, booking and dealing directly with the customer.
+Service advisers are defined as a trade qualified automotive technicians who are employed in front line roles.
+The positions include upselling service and liaison regarding technical issues as well as costing, invoicing, booking and dealing directly with the customer.

-Salaries range from $55,000 per annum at the lower levels to $80’000 PA with an extreme upper range of $90’000 which is rarely found.
+Salaries range from $55,000 per annum to $70'000.
+Added incentives can find employees in this category earning $65'000 to $90’000.
 Service advisers at the lower end of the salary scale tend to have secured employment in regions with smaller populations.
-Candidates operating from large flagship franchises tend to be earning $65000 although the base salaries are commonly $55000 to $65000.
-In the Auckland region often a loading pushes rates above $65000 to offset a higher cost of living.
+Candidates operating from large flagship franchises tend to be earning base salaries of $65000 although the base salaries are commonly $55000 to $65000 dependant on how incentives are calculated, e.g., the higher the at-risk component of income the higher the overall income.

 Vehicle Inspectors and Compliance